Scientific Name

 Sinaloan Milk Snake Food and Feeding

-- In captivity, hatchling take the small pinkies once a week to 10 days.
+• In captivity, hatchlings take the small pinkies once a week to 10 days.

-- Adult snake eat larger mice at the same frequency.
+• Adult snakes eat larger mice at the same frequency.

 Habitat

-- The snakes are Ophiophagus, it means that they can be eating each other.
+• The snakes are Ophiophagus, it means that they can eat each other.

-- Vivarium temperature need to be set at approximately 85°F.
+• The vivarium temperature needs to be set at approximately 85°F.

-- If vivarium size is big enough for setting an appropriate temperature gradient; the gradient of 76 °F to 85°F is recommended.
+• If the vivarium size is big enough for setting an appropriate temperature gradient, a gradient of 76 °F to 85°F is recommended.

-- Comparable large water dish need to be provided as this snake need to soak in the water.
+• A comparable large water dish needs to be provided as this snake needs to soak in the water.